marcelldls/PyTangoDemo/README.md

 - A running Tango system (TangoBox 9.3 used here)

 ## Procedure
-- Register Tango Device on the Tango database
+- Register Tango Device on the Tango database (On first time)
-- Start associated Tango Device Server
+- Run the associated Tango Device Server
+- Execute the client

 ## Additional
 - A device class has also been made using Pogo